Spectral radius and second largest eigenvalues of power graphs of finite groups

 In \cite{Ind}, Indulal found sharp bounds on the distance spectral radius and the distance energy of graphs.
 Atik et al. \cite{Atik2} identified all the distance eigenvalues of $m$-generation $n$-prism graphs.
 In \cite{Atik}, the authors gave distance eigenvalue bounds other than the spectral radius using the smallest Ger$\check{\text{s}}$gorin disc.
 Pirzada et al. obtained the distance signless Laplacian spectrum of some algebraic graphs in \cite{pirzada}.

-In this article, we provide an improved lower bound for the spectral radius of the power graph of the cyclic group in Theorem \ref{spec_cn}.
-We provide improved spectral radius bounds in Theorem \ref{aD2n} and Theorem \ref{aQ4n} for the dihedral group and dicyclic group, respectively.
-Furthermore, we provide the distance spectral radius bound in Theorem \ref{dCn}, Theorem \ref{dD2n}, and Theorem \ref{dQ4n} for the power graph of the cyclic group, dihedral group, and dicyclic group, respectively.